Something nice and small – Still feasible before Christmas

 I immediately thought of some ribbons and bows.
 But you can also just embroider some French Knots, as shown in the picture below (bottom right).

-To symbolise a little ribbon, I simply worked a round of slip stitches around the stitches of round 1.
-The ends of the ribbon (made of chains) are tied to a bow.
+To create a small ribbon, I simply crocheted a round of slip stitches around the stitches of round 1.
+The ends of the ribbon were made of chains stitches and have been tied into a bow.

 • Therefore, insert the hook between any two hdc of round 1 and bring the yarn from back to front

 • Start with the smaller hook size.
 Make a slip knot and chain 22.
-My chain was about 7 cm / 2 3/4 inch long.
+My chain was about 7 cm / 2 3/4 inches long.

-• Change to the smaller hook again.
-Make another 22 chains.
+• Switch to the smaller hook size again.
+Work another 22 chains.

-• Fasten off and secure the ends – either with some knots or just sew them away on the back side
+• Fasten off and secure the ends – either by tying a knot at each end, or by carefully sewing them away at the back

-This bow is made from a chain, approximately 15 or 16 cm (about 6 inch) long.
+This bow is made from a chain, approximately 15 or 16 cm (about 6 inches) long.

 As before, it’s best to use a smaller hook size to ensure the chains are nicely small.
-I used my 1.75mm hook again.
+I used my 1.75 mm hook again.

 The bow is made with two different colours (A and B).
 To get the striped effect, the colours are changed with every stitch.